Who is RBC Collections?

 Should I contact or pay RBC Collections?

 The most effective way to deal with RBC Collections is to work with a credit repair professional.
-They delete millions of negative items every year from companies like RBC Collections on behalf of their clients.
+They help remove millions of negative items every year from companies like RBC Collections on behalf of their clients.

 Will RBC Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also possible that you never hear from or have to deal with RBC Collections again.